No direct charge to travellers

 Is this use case for you?

-If you are not entitled to directly charge your travellers (and are not the merchant of record), but your agreement allows you to use online payment methods, this scenario applies to you.
+If you are not authorised to directly charge travellers (not the merchant of record), but your agreement allows online payments, this scenario applies to you.

 In this setup: